-The Regional Arts Development Fund (RADF) is a partnership between state and local governments which invests in quality arts and cultural experiences across Queensland based on locally determined priorities.
+The Regional Arts Development Fund (RADF) is a partnership between the Queensland Government and Charters Towers Regional Council to support local arts and culture in regional Queensland.

 From 2015, Councils have delivered locally tailored RADF programs based on the identified priorities, opportunities and capacities of their local communities.
 This means that RADF may look different place to place as to best respond to the ways of working and aspirations of local communities.
 Charters Towers Regional Council has a RADF Committee.
 The RADF Committee consist of local artists and cultural workers, member of cultural groups, members of local organisations or associations, people active in their community, and is ratified as an advisory committee to Council.